 Part of the curriculum includes studio visits with both Brandeis faculty and visiting artists that come to campus throughout the year.
 These individualized studio visits allow students to get comfortable receiving critique in his or her studio.
 Furthermore, with six to eight visiting artists a year, students have a wide range of input on their work and receive many valuable perspectives.

 Faculty and visiting artists give lectures about their work and its recent developments.
-Recently, Brandeis hosted Benjamin Degen, Anna Bethbeze, and Katherine Bradford.
-To view a list of other visiting artists the program hosted, visit our visiting artist section.
 Additionally, post baccalaureate students are invited to attend the many art-focused lectures happening around campus.
-Last semester, Nelly Agassi, Mark Bradford, and Lara Baladi held public lectures.
-To see more of the artists that have come to Brandeis, visit our previous visiting artists and other events section.
+Check out past artists who have come to Brandeis.
 The Rose Art Museum also hosts many well-known contemporary artists.

 Final Reviews and Exhibitions

 At the end of every semester, students present their work for a full faculty review.
 A visiting critic also participates in these reviews.
 In the spring, students exhibit their work in the Drietzer Gallery, located on campus in the Spingold Theater Center.
 Additionally, students are encouraged to participate in the university-wide Bernstein Festival of the Creative Arts, which provides exhibition, lecture, and other creative opportunities.

 Once a semester, post baccalaureate students travel to New York City, Philadelphia, Washington DC, or other areas rich in contemporary art.
 Accompanied by a resident faculty member, students visit museums and galleries as well as artists’ studio visits.
 These trips allow students to understand the context for their work and how it relates to the contemporary art landscape.